Chevrolet Trailblazer Review 2026: All You Need To Know

 2026 Chevrolet Trailblazer Starting Price

-The 2026 Chevrolet Trailblazer starts at $23,300 MSRP.
-The lineup runs from the base LS through the LT, ACTIV, and RS trims, topping out at $28,995 depending on configuration.
+The 2026 Chevrolet Trailblazer starts at an MSRP of $23,300.
+The lineup runs from the base LS through the LT, ACTIV, 1RS, and 2RS trims, topping out depending on configuration.
 Every Trailblazer is front-wheel drive at the entry level, with all-wheel drive available on trims equipped with the 1.3-liter engine.
 The main pricing decisions come from trim level, engine choice, drivetrain, and the packages that add the most comfort and convenience features buyers actually use.

 What Changes the Final Chevrolet Trailblazer Price?

 Trailblazer pricing moves most meaningfully when shoppers move beyond the LS.
 The LS is the cleanest entry point for buyers who want basic safety technology and smartphone connectivity without extras.
 The LT adds an upgraded sound system, heated side mirrors, and tinted glass, which most buyers find worth the step up.
 The ACTIV and RS trims push further into style and feature territory, and both are only available with the more capable 1.3-liter engine and nine-speed automatic.
 All-wheel drive is exclusive to those upper trims and adds meaningfully to the price.
-Beyond trim, the final price can also vary based on destination charges, dealer-installed accessories, selected packages, and local inventory conditions.
+Beyond trim, the final price can also vary based on destination charges, dealer-installed accessories, package availability, and local inventory conditions.

 How Invoice Pricing Helps Chevrolet Trailblazer Shoppers

 Invoice pricing keeps the buying process grounded.
-Because the Trailblazer spans a real price range from a $23,300 base to a well-equipped RS closer to $29,000, knowing what the dealer paid for the specific trim and configuration you want gives you a measurable reference point before you walk in.
+Because the Trailblazer spans a real price range from a $23,300 base to a well-equipped RS closer to $29,000, knowing what the dealer paid for the specific trim and configuration you want gives you a grounded reference point before you walk in.
 That matters most when comparing the LT against the ACTIV, or deciding whether the AWD package on an RS is worth the extra cost at your local dealer.
 Invoice pricing gives shoppers a dealer-side cost reference for the exact Trailblazer trim they are considering, which makes it easier to judge whether the offer on the table is reasonable.
-That does not mean every Trailblazer will sell at invoice, since incentives, local demand, and dealer fees all affect the final number.
+That does not mean every Trailblazer will sell at invoice price, since incentives, local demand, and dealer fees all affect the final price.
 For more background, read our guide to What Is Invoice Price and How it Works in 2026.

 Where to Check Chevrolet Trailblazer Invoice Pricing